KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 self.cursors_on_stack = 0
 {% endhighlight %}

-This is related to the `cursors_pushed_to_stack_per_shortcut` variable that we defined in the beginning.
-Again, we will see what these are doing later.
+This is related to the `cursors_pushed_to_stack_per_shortcut` variable that we defined in the beginning, but we are still not quite at the relevant part to explain what this means.

 ## The handle zoom mouse shortcut method